The Human Story Behind Tarot: A Journey From Card Game to Spiritual Guide

 Understanding Card “Flow”: How Tarot Spreads Tell a Story

 Tarot doesn’t communicate in isolated meanings.
 It communicates in patterns.
 Cards influence each other.
 A hopeful card placed next to a challenging card softens it.
 A difficult card beside a positive one adds depth.
 This is called “flow” — the emotional movement across your spread.
+Consider a three-card spread where you draw:- Past: Nine of Swords

 - Present: The Star